 Dr. Lambert South is an Associate Professor in Communication Studies.
 She received her Ph.D. in family communication from the University of Denver, her M.A. in interpersonal communication from Texas Tech University, and her B.A. in communication and psychology from the University of Kansas.
 Her areas of expertise include divorce, stepfamilies, co-parenting, family favoritism, adolescent residential treatment centers, and conversations surrounding death.
 She also has general expertise in communication strategies, interpersonal communication, and business communication.
 Professor Lambert South is widely involved in the NKU community both on- and off-campus.
 In addition to serving as a Mediator for the Northern Kentucky Alternative Dispute Resolution Center for the last twelve years, she is the interim Chair of the NKU IRB, and is the Communication Studies and Health Communication program director.
 Dr. Lambert South has served as the Chair of the Family Communication and Master’s Education divisions for the National Communication Association.
 She has also served as the Chair of the Interpersonal and Small Group Interest Group for the Central States Communication Association.
 She is active on numerous review boards and is on the editorial board for the Journal of Family Communication, Women and Language, and the Journal of Communication Pedagogy.Dr.
 Lambert's research program examining divorce, favoritism, death, and adolescent treatment has yielded over 50 competitively selected papers at international, national, and regional conferences.
 She has published in journals such as the Journal of Divorce and Remarriage, Communication Research Reports, Behavioral Sciences, and Qualitative Research Reports.

+John is an adjunct faculty member in the Business Law and Accounting Department teaching Business Law since 2016.
+John also serves as Vice President of the Northern Kentucky University Foundation and Chairperson of the Corporate Governance Committee.
 For 28 years until his retirement in 2016, John served in numerous positions at Ameritas Life Insurance Corp., formally known as The Union Central Life Insurance.
 During his career, he served as Vice President, General Counsel and Secretary.
 In addition, he was in charge of claims litigation and participated in numerous mediations in the settlement of law suits on a national basis.
 At this time he is redirecting his career to mediation and is available to mediate cases involving insurance and business

 matters.
 John is also recognized as an “Approved Mediator" in the Kentucky court system involving civil matters John graduated with BA in Political Science from Northern Kentucky University and received a Master Degree from Xavier University.
 He received his JD from Chase College of Law.